beboopr/FashionBoutiqe/README.md

 # FashionBoutiqe
-# Creating A sample E-commers Website ONLY using HTML, CSS and some JavaScrip.
+# Creating a sample E-commers Website ONLY using HTML, CSS and some JavaScrip.

 This project was created with [ React App ]